Argentine nationalism

+The raising of the Argentine flag after Operation Rosario.
+The Falklands War raised Argentine nationalism in 1982.

 Argentine nationalism is the nationalism of Argentine people and Argentine culture.
 It surged during the War of Independence and the Civil Wars, and strengthened during the 1880s.

-There were waves of renewed interest in nationalism in response to World War II, the National Reorganization Process and the December 2001 riots.
+There were waves of renewed interest in nationalism in response to World War II, the National Reorganization Process, and the December 2001 riots.
+In another sense, the name "nationalism" is usually used to designate the exalted feelings of popular fervour after the Argentine triumphs in the Football World Cups of 1978, 1986 and 2022.

 History

 Modern Argentina was once part of the Viceroyalty of the Río de la Plata, part of the Spanish Empire.
 The capture of the Spanish king during the Peninsular War began the Argentine War of Independence.
 It was based on the principle of the retroversion of the sovereignty to the people: with the king absent, the sovereignty returned to its subjects who were then capable to rule themselves.

+Flag of Rosas, used by several nationalists with the text "Viva la Confederación Argentina!", "Mueran los Salvajes Unitarios!"
+(Long live the Argentine Confederation!
+Death to the savage Unitarians!)

 This led to conflicts among the provinces of the viceroyalty: some factions wanted to maintain the country under the centralist organization used so far, others wanted to use a federalist system, and others wanted to secede their provinces as independent countries.
 This led to the Argentine Civil Wars.
 The Supreme Directors of the United Provinces of the Río de la Plata were centralists, and José Gervasio Artigas were federalists.
 Those groups evolved into the Unitarian Party and the Federal Party respectively.